TYPE DESIGN INFORMATION PAGE last updated on Tue Oct 3 21:55:33 EDT 2023

 In 2013, he published the didone typeface family Forsyth.

 Mark Solsburg's outfit located in Westport, CT.
 Before GroupType, Solsburg worked at ITC, which he left in 1989 to start FontHaus.
 Later he started TypoBrand and Grosse Pointe Group LLC.
 Solsburg headed the Type Directors Club for a few years.
+He is presently located in Ann Arbor, MI.
+He is President / CEO of DsgnHaus (1989-present), and partner in TypoBrand LLC (2004-present), a specialized typographic consulting firm founded by type designer, Mark van Bronkhorst; former type designer for Adobe, Linnea Lundquist, and Mark Solsburg.
 It seems that the FontHaus collection is now being marketed under the Group Type label at MyFonts.
-Group Type does technology consultation in the field of providing software and type face fonts for designers, publishers and typographers, related to the selection, purchase and use of design software and type face fonts for use in graphic, industrial, interactive and communications design.
+Group Type does technology consultation in the field of providing software and type typeface fonts for designers, publishers and typographers, related to the selection, purchase and use of design software and type typeface fonts for use in graphic, industrial, interactive and communications design.
 They specialize in revivals.
 Their fonts include